gabrielStanovsky/template-oie/README.md

 ## Introduction

-Extracts templated Open Information Extraction: allowing for diverse, non-contiguous, multi-word predicates, while keeping argument short and useful for downstream applications.
+Extracts templated Open Information Extraction: allowing for diverse, non-contiguous, multi-word predicates, while keeping the arguments short and useful for downstream applications.

 For example, given the sentence: